 A LEEP can usually be performed in your gynecologist’s office, however, it is sometimes recommended to have it performed at a surgery center.

 During the procedure, you will lie on your back with your feet in stirrups.
 Using a speculum, your doctor will open your vagina to gain access to your cervix, much like during a regular pelvic exam.
 The doctor will then inject a local anesthetic into your cervix.
 This is known as a cervical block, and it can also be used in combination with oral or intravenous pain medication.

 The LEEP instrument is an electrified wire loop at the end of a narrow wand.
 The loop can easily pass through your cervical tissue to remove a small sample, which can be tested for cancer.
 The goal of the procedure is to remove the abnormal cells to decrease the chances of cancer.

 Benefits of LEEP

 LEEP is an effective and precise surgery that will only remove a small amount of healthy tissue along with the abnormal cells.
-It is often less costly than a biopsy or laser treatment, and usually requires no hospital stay.
+It is often less costly than a biopsy or laser treatment and usually requires no hospital stay.

-What Your Test Results Mean?
+What Do Your Test Results Mean?

 When a sample of abnormal cervical tissue is removed via LEEP or cold knife cone biopsy, it is sent to the lab for testing.
 Within a few days, your doctor can tell you the results.
 If your results were abnormal, that means that there are areas of cancerous or precancerous cell changes in your cervix.
 This is often detected in a colposcopy/cervical biopsy done prior to the procedure.
-Precancerous cervical cells are known as Cervical Intraephithelial Neoplasia (CIN) and there are three grades of severity.
+Precancerous cervical cells are known as Cervical Intraepithelial Neoplasia (CIN) and there are three grades of severity.